amitsajwan/MCP_API/README.md

 - Outbound API logs: method, URL, query/header keys, and a response preview

 Troubleshooting
-- Check /llm/status -> { provider: "groq", groq_api_key_present: true }
+- Check /llm/status -> { provider: "openai", azure_openai_endpoint_present: true }
 - If external endpoints fail, set FORCE_BASE_URL or use MOCK_ALL/AUTO_MOCK_FALLBACK

 Notes
-- OpenAI/HuggingFace planning removed; Groq-only to keep it simple and reliable.
+- Groq planning removed; Azure OpenAI-only to keep it simple and reliable.
 - Older guides were removed to avoid duplication; this README is the source of truth.
  - Client-side planning and chaining is the default.
 Server is tools-only.